 A good example is where there’s a connected car, the driver gets to receive offers tailored to him/her.
 Alternatively, a family with a smart fridge can receive experiences tailored to their preferences.

-As marketers gain access to more data and insight into consumer behavior, they can use it to appeal more to their customers and influence their shopping decisions on the customer journey.
+As digital marketers gain access to more data and insight into consumer behavior, they can use it to appeal more to their customers and influence their shopping decisions on the customer journey.

 5. IoT-oriented ecommerce websites